 This article is an overview of basic concepts in Dataedo.

 Repository is a central database where all the metadata is stored.
-It can be in form of SQL Server database, Azure SQL database or local file.
+It can be in form of SQL Server database or Azure SQL database.

 Metadata connectors are built in libraries that allow users to connect to their databases and extract metadata - information about tables, columns, relationships, etc.